 Do marketers do a good job communicating CSR goals to consumers?

 Consumers don’t always know with confidence which companies are doing good CSR, and nearly half of our sample is unable to name a single company that’s socially responsible.
 Among those that can though, The Body Shop and Tesco are all well reputed in the UK.
 These impressions are, in fact, quite accurate.
 The Body Shop recently changed owners from L’Óreal to Natura Cosméticos, a Brazilian company.
 Their Head of CSR, Christopher Davis, stated in 2017 that they intended to return to their “activist roots” (Ethicalcorp).
 These efforts certainly paid off: in 2018 Natura Cosmeticos came 14th in Corporate Knights’ annual Global 100 List, and they state their net revenue as having increased by 16.6% (Fashion Network).

 In conclusion, ethical goals matter.
-They make a difference in how consumers choose to buy, and on the impact companies have on society and the environment.
-Thinking about what you can do to hold up CSR values will make a difference to your profit margin, conscience and the world!
+They make a difference in how consumers choose to buy, and in the impact, companies have on society and the environment.
+Thinking about what you can do to hold up CSR values will make a difference to your profit margin, conscience, and the world!

 We break down our data in our Sustainability Trend Report, to help you find the insight you need to design your CSR strategy.
 What matters, for whom and which companies are scoring highest, download it for more insights!